Agile-IoT/enforcer-yaml-spec/README.md

 https://github.com/Agile-IoT/agile-ui/blob/master/server.js#L54

 For example, a request starting with /agile-core/ should be forwarded to agile-core container in the local container network, if the policy decision call returns true.
+Specifically, if the enforcer gets a request to ``/agile-core/device/``, it must be forwarded to ``/device/`` to the agile-core sevice.

 Then, the enforcer must use the swagger specification to obtain relevant parameters of each call and create an object containintg entityId, entityType, field and method, according to the configuration provided.
 These four parameters should be passed the agile-sdk to evaluate a given policy in the agile-security PDP (https://github.com/Agile-IoT/agile-sdk/blob/master/DOCUMENTATION.md\#agile.policies.pdp.evaluate).

+The  enforcer should send the request with all the headers, body, etc. to the URI mentioned before (removing the component's name) to the port specified for each service (ServiceName-> port in the configuration below).
+So, to continue the example mentioned before, if the  ``/agile-core/device/`` request is received by the enforcer and it agile-core has the port 3300 specified, it should forward the request to ``agile-core:3300/device/`` (an internal service only reachable from the container network inside the gateway).

 If the policy decision point allows the interaction, the proxy forwards the exact same request (including headers, body, etc.) to the destination service (which is reachable under the ServiceName in the container network).